Multiple Mini Interview

 THE PROFESSIONAL SCHOOL INTERVIEW OVERVIEW

 You should look forward to your interviews at professional schools as an opportunity for the admissions committee to come to know you and to understand your commitments and goals.
 Before the day of your interview, review both your standardized and the secondary application for that school.
 You should review the material the school has sent you, look closely at their website, and be prepared to discuss why you are specifically interested in their program.

 Each professional school will approach the interview process in different ways, but they will all generally be working to understand your strengths and weaknesses in the following areas:

 - Problem-solving skills.
 Throughout your interview you will be asked questions which can help the committee understand the way in which you approach decision-making.
 They will be working to insure that you are careful in problem-solving, attentive to detail, flexible, tolerant of cultural differences, and are accepting of opinions that differ from your own.
 The questions asked in order to give you an opportunity to demonstrate your abilities will generally be quite innocent, such as "Tell me about your family."
 Or, "Why did you choose to attend Johns Hopkins University?"
 When asked a question around a complex issue, do not simply answer "yes" or "no" but give the interviewer insight into how you have arrived at that decision.

-- Commitment to medicine /veterinary medicine/dentistry/etc. You must convince the interviewer that you have made a mature, well-informed decision to pursue your chosen career.
+- Commitment to your chosen profession.
+You must convince the interviewer that you have made a mature, well-informed decision to pursue your chosen career.
 You must demonstrate an understanding of the demands and realities of a life in that profession and of your emotional, intellectual and physical ability to meet these challenges.

 - Interpersonal skills.
 You must demonstrate throughout the interview day the interpersonal skills needed to be successful in the practice.
 Strong communication skills, awareness of the needs of others, and the compassion to respond to those needs must be evidenced.